Marymont (Murfreesboro, Tennessee)

 Marymont is a historic mansion in Murfreesboro, Tennessee, U.S..
 It was built in 1860-1861 for Hiram Jenkins.
 In 1878, it was inherited by his niece, Nimmie Jenkins, and her husband, Dr. J. J. Rucker.
 They named the house after their daughter, Mary Rucker.

 The house was designed in the Classical Revival architectural style, with Roman Revival finishes.
 It has been listed on the National Register of Historic Places since October 30, 1973.

+In 2019, Marymount had plans to be transformed into a cigar and wine bar by a local couple.